Posted: 12/09/18 | December 9th, 2018

-Today, professional photographer Laurence Norah of Finding the Universe, finishes his five-part series on taking better travel photos.
-In part five, Laurence is giving some simple post-processing techniques that you can use to make your travel photos wow your friends and family!
+Today, professional photographer Laurence Norah of Finding the Universe finishes his five-part series on taking better travel photos.
+Here, Laurence gives some simple post-processing techniques that you can use to make your travel photos wow your friends and family!
 Editing your photos is just as important as how you compose them, so I hope you’re ready to take some notes!

 One of the most misunderstood parts of digital photography is what happens after you take the shot: editing your photos, aka post-processing.
 This is where you edit the images you have taken, to create the final product.